leaherb/Seattle-Collisions/README.md

 # Seattle-Collisions
-Compare data analyst tools by cleaning, exploring and reporting Seattle Collisions data using Python, R, SQL and Tableau
+Compare 4 data analyst methods of cleaning, exploring and reporting data using Python, R, SQL, and Tableau on the Seattle Collisions dataset

 ### To Do
 * Download data programmatically